luma-light/Attempt_1/README.md

-# p5.js + Matter.js Server-Authoritative Physics
+# p5.js + Matter.js Server-Authoritative Physics—AI Generated

 A demonstration combining **Matter.js physics engine on the server** with **p5.js rendering on the client**.
 This gives you production-quality physics simulation with the ease of p5.js drawing syntax!